lucasmyers97/maier-saupe-lc-hydrodynamics/src/Factory/README.md

 ## Design

-The factory itself works on two levels.
+The factory itself works on two steps.

 First, all of the different derived classes "register" or "declare" themselves so that the factory knows how to create them.
-This registration is done by providing a maker in association with the name of the derived class.
+This registration is done by providing a function that can construct them in association with the name of the derived class.

-Second, the factory can create any of the registered classes and return a pointer to it in the form of a prototype pointer.
+Second, the factory creates any of the registered classes and return a pointer to it in the form of a prototype-class pointer.